chetanbg1/cbg-aws/README.md

 Go global in minutes.
 -
 The AWS Cloud global footprint enables you to quickly deploy applications to customers around the world, while providing them with low latency.

+What are key components of AWS? cloud watch - used to monitor AWS resources
+  Elastic Block Storage - used as persistent storage volumes Route 53 - A DNS web service
+  Identity Access Management - used as identity management gor AWS account Simple Storage Service - used to store and retrieve the bulk amount of data at any time on the web Elastic Compute Cloud - used to provide on demand computing resources for hosting application How can we send a request to amazon S3?
+  S3 used REST service , rest api, AWS SDK, AWS management console